excelasaph/beijing_time_series_forecasting/report/report.md

 - **Overall Improvement**: 2101-point reduction from Model 1 (6183.0989) to Model 9 (4081.6186) - a **34% improvement**
 - **Attention Breakthrough**: Model 9 achieved nearly 1000-point improvement over the best traditional model (Model 2: 5021.2795)
 - **Target Achievement**: Successfully achieved Kaggle target of RMSE below 4000

-### Why I Chose This Architecture

-#### Starting Simple: The LSTM Foundation

-I began with basic LSTM models (Models 1-2) to see what we were working with.
-The results were eye-opening - Model 1 with just 12-hour sequences gave an RMSE of 6183, which was pretty rough.
-But when I increased it up to 48 hours (Model 2), the RMSE dropped to 5021 - nearly an 18% improvement!
-This told me that **PM2.5 patterns need longer memory than I initially thought**.

-It makes sense when I thought about it - air pollution doesn't just depend on what happened in the last few hours.
-Daily traffic patterns, weather systems that last for days, even weekly cycles all matter.

-#### The Bidirectional Discovery

-Moving from regular LSTM to bidirectional LSTM (Model 5) was another "aha" moment.
-The improvement wasn't massive, but it was consistent.
-This showed me that **future context helps predict current pollution levels**.

-#### The Attention Breakthrough

-The biggest leap came with Model 9 and attention mechanisms.
-Going from 5021 RMSE (best traditional model) to 4081 RMSE was huge - nearly a 19% jump!
-This was my biggest learning.

-#### Finding the Sweet Spot: 24 vs 48 Hours

-While traditional models loved 48-hour sequences, the attention model worked better with 24 hours.

-#### The Hierarchical Design Choice

-The decreasing layer sizes (64→32→16) weren't random - I borrowed this idea from computer vision.
-Each layer learns different levels of detail:
-- **64 units**: Broad patterns like daily cycles and weather trends
-- **32 units**: Medium-term relationships like how yesterday affects today
-- **16 units**: Fine details for hour-to-hour predictions

-It's like having different people look at the same data with different levels of zoom.

-#### Regularization Reality Check

-Complex models are powerful but dangerous - they can memorize training data fast.
-That's why I added:
-- **Dropout (0.2)**: Randomly "forgets" some connections during training
-- **Early Stopping**: Stops training before the model gets too comfortable with training data
-- **BatchNormalization**: Keeps the internal math stable

 ### Key Insights